Daithí McKay

-Daithí Gerard McKay (born 1982, Ballymena, County Antrim, Northern Ireland) is a former Irish politician.
-He was the Chair of the Finance Committee in the Northern Irish Assembly from 2012 to 2016 and a Sinn Féin MLA for North Antrim for 9 years.
-He brought forward legislation that led to the introduction of a Carrier Bag Levy in Northern Ireland and the abolishment of rates for hundreds of Community Amateur Sport Clubs (CASCs).
+Daithí Gerard McKay (born 1982, Ballymena, County Antrim, Northern Ireland) is an Irish newspaper columnist and former Sinn Féin politician.
+He was the Chair of the Finance Committee in the Northern Ireland Assembly from 2012 to 2016, and a Member of the Northern Ireland Assembly (MLA) for North Antrim from 2007 to 2016.
+He brought forward legislation that led to the introduction of a Carrier Bag Levy in Northern Ireland and the abolishment of rates for Community Amateur Sport Clubs.

-In 2016 he began working as a political columnist and commentator.
-He works in advocacy and is the current Chairperson of the Climate Coalition NI.
+In 2016, he began serving as a political columnist and commentator.
+He is the current Chairperson of the Climate Coalition NI and was involved in the development of Northern Ireland's first Climate Change Act in 2022.

-He has a weekly column in the Belfast Telegraph.

 Background

 McKay was born in Ballymena in 1982 and raised in Rasharkin, County Antrim.